Publications

 Selected Work by Topic

-Computational Design and Engineering of Photoenzymes
+Computational Design of Photoenzymes

 Certain natural enzymes can be repurposed by light and carry out non-natural reactions.
 These enzymes can be tuned through protein engineering to carry out reactions that are challenging for other types of catalysts.
 We develop design strategies and predictive tools based on first-principles simulations to advance the emerging field of photoenzymatic catalysis.

 Jose M. Carceller^, Bhumika Jayee^, Claire G. Page, Daniel G. Oblinsky, Gustavo Mondragón-Solórzano, Nithin Chintala, Jingzhe Cao, Zayed Alassad, Zheyu Zhang, Nathaniel White, Danny J. Diaz, Andrew D. Ellington, Gregory D. Scholes*, Sijia S. Dong*, Todd K. Hyster*.
 Engineering a Photoenzyme to Use Red Light.
 Chem.
-Accepted.
-(Link)
+2025, 11, 102318.
+(Link) | Highlighted in this Preview.

 Accelerating Quantum Chemistry Simulations of Molecules and Condensed Systems Using Machine Learning and Automation